 The most common causes of balance disorders include:

-If you have a balance disorder, you may experience some of these symptoms:
+If you have a balance disorder, you may experience some or all of the following symptoms:

 Less common signs of a balance disorder include nausea and vomiting, diarrhea, change in your heart rate or blood pressure or anxiety.

 Treatment for your balance disorder will depend on the cause and severity of your symptoms.
 Your doctor will do a thorough exam and ask you about your health history before determining whether you need medical testing.

 One option is to treat the underlying health condition that’s triggering your balance disorder.
 Another option is a series of exercises for balance disorders (vestibular rehabilitation).
 It includes specific movements of your head and body, designed to retrain your balance.